yujie123jw/sample-apps/stager-newrelic-java/README.md

 ## Staging an app

-To stage a java application with New Relic support just pass it to the newrelic-java staging pipeline and provide your NEW_RELIC_LICENSE_KEY as an ENV var.
+To stage a java application with New Relic support, pass it to the New Relic staging pipeline and provide your NEW_RELIC_LICENSE_KEY as an ENV var.

 ```console
 $  apc app create myapp -sp java‐newrelic-pipeline -e NEW_RELIC_LICENSE_KEY='xxxxxxxxx' -ae --start